fallen-icarus/cardano-swaps/README.md

 ---
 ## Abstract
 `cardano-swaps` is a proof-of-concept implementation of an *organically* scalable DEX protocol for the Cardano Settlement Layer (CSL).
 It solves many of the pitfalls of current DEX implementations by empowering users to deploy their own (and interact with each others') script addresses.
-By doing so, users always maintain spending *and* delegation custody of their assets, and can elect if/when to upgrade their addresses to new contract standards.
+By doing so, users always maintain spending *and* delegation control of their assets, and can elect if/when to upgrade their addresses to new contract standards.

 ## Motivation